Skip to content

 recursive: True

-1. The use of replaceAll is a trick that is done to ensure mocks created for internal packages can be imported outside of the mock directory.
+1. The use of replaceAll is a trick that is done to ensure mocks created for internal packages can be imported outside the mock directory.
 This retains the behavior of the legacy config.

 While the example config provided here is more verbose, that is because we're specifying many non-default values in order to retain strict equivalence for this example.
 It's recommended to refer to the configuration parameters to see the defaults provided.